 As I stated before, on the previous post about citrus and caterpillars – your CITRUS WILL STAY HEALTHY IF THEY ARE KEPT HEALTHY!
 They are heavy feeders and require regular, adequate amounts of water.
 BUT HERE IS MY TOP TIP – DON’T OVERFEED WITH A NITROGEN RICH FERTILIZER because the plants will put on a lot of sappy green growth that will be a magnet for PESTS.

 The next part of this story is about the ingeniousness of nature that makes you smile and mutter “clever critters”!

 Before you notice scale damage on your citrus you will probably first notice ANTS, crawling up and down the stem, and maybe a BLACK SOOTY MOULD on the leaves and fruit.

 THE ANTS COME FIRSRT.
 What they want is the sweet excretions from the sapsuckers – known as HONEYDEW.
-So, they pick up and take baby sapsuckers from tree to tree so they can have some tucker.
+So, they pick up and take baby sapsuckers and take them from tree to tree so they can have some tucker.
 If you think about it – scale can’t fly, so how do they get from one plant to another – well the ants do it for them.
 The sap suckers then multiply and cause the damage – withering and curling of new leaves, distortion of fruit and die-back in new stems.

 After the ants, sapsuckers and honeydew comes SOOTY MOULD.
 This is a fungal spore that lives in the air and also lives off honeydew.
 So these three – ants, sap suckers and sooty mould live in a symbiotic relationship – each reliant on the other.
 CLEVER, ISN’T IT?